Skip to main content

 Ignore Certain Files or Folders

-You can configure the sync to ignore certain files or folders using the --ignore flag.
-Place the file and folder name patterns to be ignored into a comma separated string:
+Use the --ignore flag to skip certain files or folders.
+Pass the file and folder name patterns to ignore as a comma-separated string:

 files-cli sync push --local-path="path/to/local/source/folder" --remote-path="path/to/destination/folder" --ignore='*.exe,*.msi,Archive/,secret/' --send-logs-to-cloud